Blog · Review Essay · Last reviewed June 25, 2026

 Noble is not writing about one embarrassing search result as an isolated glitch.
 Her target is the broader social authority of commercial search.
 Search engines are treated by users, schools, workplaces, journalists, and institutions as gateways to knowledge.
 When those gateways rank, autocomplete, advertise, and categorize, they do more than answer a query.
 They help decide what a person, place, group, or idea is made to mean.

 The book grew from research in library and information science, Black feminist technology studies, and critical internet studies.
-UCLA identifies Noble as a professor of Gender Studies, African American Studies, and Information Studies; her current work focuses on digital media, race, gender, culture, power, and technology.
+UCLA identifies Noble as the David O. Sears Presidential Endowed Chair of Social Sciences and Professor of Gender Studies, African American Studies, and Information Studies.
 That disciplinary mix matters because the book refuses to treat search as a purely engineering problem.

 Noble's central move is to make search legible as classification.
 A query looks open-ended.
 A result page looks like a technical response.
 But underneath are decisions about indexing, ranking, advertising, moderation, language, popularity, authority, and what counts as relevant.